ViolaBuddy/UnderTheShadowOfGrima/docs/source/appendix/Useful_Functions.md

             item: item to check

         Returns:
-            ItemObject | None: Item if exists on unit, otherwise None
+            Optional[ItemObject] | None: Item if exists on unit, otherwise None

   ---------------------